'Jeopardy!' champ who died kept winning streak a secret

 He was in the audience while she competed and knows how it will all turn out, but is keeping that to himself so that Stowell's other friends and relatives will be surprised.

-She won her fifth consecutive game in an episode that was broadcast on Monday night, bringing her winnings to $80,002.
+She won her fifth consecutive game in an episode that was broadcast on Monday night and kept the streak going on Tuesday's episode, bringing her winnings to $103,803.
 Her shows started taping on August 31, just three weeks after she auditioned and revealed to a producer that she wanted to compete, but only had about six months to live.
 She died on December 5, and the first episode she appeared in aired December 13.

 Hess said that Stowell was not feeling well at the time of the taping; she was tired during breaks and worn out when it was over.
 But when the lights went on, she rose to the challenge.